Quick facts

 Pulled creeping bellflower plants should be burned or bagged and allowed to decompose to minimize their aggressive spread via seeds and rhizomes.

-• Clopyralid is the best herbicide for selective post-emergent control.
-Dicamba is also effective.
+- Clopyralid is the best herbicide for selective post-emergent control, although it can be hard to find.

 Garden

-• Broadleaf herbicides can adversely affect desired garden plants.
+- Be cautious as broadleaf herbicides can harm desired garden plants.

 Benefits to the landscape